 “Progress is impossible without change, and those who cannot change their minds cannot change anything” (George Bernard Shaw).

 Practitioners agree that cases of repetitive strain injury (RSI) and other musculoskeletal problems associated with mobile technology are on the increase.
-This may be a result of the trend towards virtual working, leading to increasing numbers of people using a variety of devices in ways that put more strain on their muscles, tendons and joints.
+This is a result of the trend towards remote working, leading to increasing numbers of people using a variety of devices in ways that put more strain on their muscles, tendons and joints.